restatedev/restate/README.md

 npm install --global @restatedev/restate
 ```

-You can also download the binaries from the [release page](https://github.com/restatedev/restate/releases).
+You can also download the binaries from the [release page](https://github.com/restatedev/restate/releases) or visit our [download page](https://restate.dev/get-restate/).
-Visit our [download page](https://restate.dev/get-restate/) for more information.

 ## Community